Skip to content

 allow_304 bool False When set to True, allows browser 304 caching

-download str False Specifies the download file name and sends the data as a file download
+download str False Specifies the download filename and downloads the data as a file

 If allow_304 is enabled, allowing browser 304 caching can improve interface performance.
-However, it may also cause the client to fail to get the latest content from the interface due to caching.
+However, it may also cause the client to fail to get the latest content from the interface in time due to caching.

-After specifying the download parameter, the system will automatically fill in the Content-Type based on the file extension, and the content_type parameter will be ignored.
+When the download parameter is specified, the system will automatically fill in the Content-Type based on the file extension, and the content_type parameter will be ignored.

 Python